 Tarzy recommends starting by protecting “against DDoS attacks, as they are increasing in size and number.“ He warns, “don’t think you are not a target, not all attacks are designed to be noticed, many are distraction attacks, designed to go unnoticed and create a window of opportunity for the bad actors.”

 As for what not to do, Tarzy takes aim at a very convenient, yet dangerous practice: storing “payment card details on your web server.”
-Tarzy adds, “In fact don’t store them anywhere, take your organisation out of scope for PCI/DSS by using a payment gateway.”
+Tarzy adds, “In fact don’t store them anywhere, take your organization out of scope for PCI/DSS by using a payment gateway.”

 As illustrated from the experts above, there is no ONE way to keep your website secure from cyber attacks, but vigilance, education, and awareness are the first steps.